labgrid-project/labgrid/doc/getting_started.rst

-Getting started
+Getting Started
 ===============

 This section of the manual contains introductory tutorials for installing labgrid, running your first test and setting up the distributed infrastructure.

-Running your first test
+Running Your First Test
 -----------------------

 In many cases, the easiest way is to install labgrid into a virtualenv: